mutianyan/input-class-p3/readme.txt

 Group members: Yinbo Chen, Mutian Yan

 Descriptions/ Design of Game
 There are two input methods that we used: keyboard and iTracker.
 This game can be played solo or with a partner.
 It is a Phaser 3 based game.
+The accessible feature can make the game playing with anyone who is able to tilt their heads a little.
+You can really make the rules with your friends.
+Either the player who finishes first wins or simply the player who gains more weight within a period of time.
 Enjoy!

 System Requirement:
 If you run on local, please install server on your computer.
 We use MAMMP.